-Along Florida’s coasts, oysters play a vitally-important role in supporting healthy estuaries.
-Oyster reefs provide multiple benefits, from providing habitat and food for commercially and recreationally valued fish and other wildlife, to filtering water, removing nitrogen, and stabilizing eroding coastlines.
+Along Florida’s coasts, oysters play a vitally important role in supporting healthy estuaries.
+Oyster reefs provide important multiple benefits, from providing habitat and food for commercially and recreationally valued fish and other wildlife, to filtering water, removing nitrogen, and stabilizing eroding coastlines.
 Oysters are also a favorite cuisine for people and Florida once had robust oyster fisheries in many areas throughout the state.

-Healthy oyster reefs serve as natural buffers against rising sea tides and hurricanes by forming breakwaters that help protect shorelines and mangroves from erosion.
+Healthy oyster reefs also serve as buffers against rising sea tides and storms by forming natural breakwaters that help protect shorelines from erosion.

 Oyster reefs also create economic value as a fishery and "fish-making" habitat for species such as snapper, crab and shrimp.
 Oysters hold a deep cultural connection to past and present waterfront communities.
-“I can think of few other species that combine the ecological and economic benefits of being a species that creates habitat, and are also a fishery,” Birch said.
+“I can think of few other species that combine the ecological, economic, and cultural benefits of being a species, that creates habitat, and are also a fishery,” Birch says.

 Oyster reefs have severely declined throughout their historical ranges all over the world.
 Today, oyster reefs are considered one of the planet’s most imperiled marine habitats.
-Over the last two centuries more than 85 percent of the world’s oyster reefs have been lost, and this statistic is echoed in most of Florida’s bays and estuaries.
-Florida’s Gulf of Mexico and Pensacola Bay regions are no exception, and The Conservancy is working to restore these critical ecosystems.
+Over the last two centuries, more than 85% of the world’s oyster reefs have been lost, and this statistic is echoed in most of Florida’s bays and estuaries.
+Florida’s Gulf of Mexico and Pensacola Bay regions are no exception, and TNC is working to restore these critical ecosystems.
 Oyster reefs face a variety of threats including overharvesting, disease, pollution, and damage from boat traffic.
-Our oyster reef restoration efforts focus on areas where oysters were formerly prolific and will complement the commercial oyster reefs and industry that has been hit hard over the years.
+Our oyster reef restoration efforts focus on areas where oysters were formerly prolific and will complement recovery of oyster reefs created for commercial harvest–an industry that has been hit hard over the years.

-We use a science-based approach to determine the best restoration method for each site, such as oyster bags, loose oyster shell, or other structures.
+We use a science-based approach to determine the best restoration method for each site, such as loose oyster shell, limestone rock, or other structures of natural materials.
 Our international team of scientists share their experiences with different methods and discuss the pros and cons and successes or failures with one another and partners.
 It’s an excellent way to “go global” with a local project that in turn can inform global recovery efforts.

 An essential step to understanding the success of any restoration project is to monitor its progress over time, to evaluate oyster populations and the attraction of additional species to the area.
-Results from our oyster reef project in Charlotte Harbor, where we tested three different methods, have been positive with all our restored reefs settled with juvenile oysters.
-NFWF will also fund post-construction monitoring of the Pensacola East Bay project to track the project’s success.
+NFWF is funding monitoring both pre- and post-construction to track the success of the Pensacola East Bay project.

-We are committed to restoring oyster reef habitat in coastal areas throughout Florida to reestablish the area’s critically important oyster populations and are grateful to our many partners and volunteers who work alongside us to make these projects possible.
+We are committed to restoring oyster reef habitat in Florida's coastal areas to reestablish the area’s critically important oyster populations and are grateful to our many partners and volunteers who work alongside us to make these projects possible.